WHAT WE BELIEVE

 (See 2 Timothy 3:16; 2 Peter 1:20-21; 2 Timothy 1:13; Psalm 119:105,160, 12:6; Proverbs 30:5)

 About Human Beings

 People are made in the spiritual image of God, to be like Him in character.
 People are the supreme object of God’s creation.
-Although every person has tremendous potential for good, all of us are marred by an attitude of disobedience toward God called “sin.”
-This attitude separates people from God and causes many problems in life and the wages of sin is death.
+Although every person has tremendous potential for good, all of us are marred by sin through our sinful nature and disobedience toward God.
+Sin separates people from God and causes many problems in life and the wages of sin is death.